HISPlayer/UnityAndroid-SDK/metaxr.md

 If you have not imported HISPlayer SDK yet, please follow the [**Quickstart Guide**](./setup-guide.md).

 ## Import HISPlayer Meta XR Sample
-Please, download the sample here: [**HISPlayer MetaXR 360 Sample**](https://downloads.hisplayer.com/Unity/AllPlatforms/HISPlayer_MetaXR_360_Sample.unitypackage) (no need to download it if you have received it in the email).
-The sample is intended for playing 360 video.
-It's recommended to use this sample with OpenGL.
-If you need to use Vulkan to play high resolution video with Meta Quest devices, please [contact HISPlayer team](https://hisplayer.com/demo-unity-player-sdk-for-meta-quest/).
+Please, download the sample here: [**HISPlayer MetaXR Sample**](https://downloads.hisplayer.com/Unity/AllPlatforms/HISPlayer_MetaXR_360_Sample.unitypackage) (no need to download it if you have received it in the email).

+This updated sample includes multiple scenes designed for different video types:
+  - **360° Scene:** for immersive 360-degree video playback.
+  - **180° Stereoscopic Scene:** for 3D/VR180 stereoscopic video playback.
+  - **Standard Video Scene:** for regular flat video playback.

+It is recommended to use OpenGL for best compatibility.
+If you need to use Vulkan for playing high-resolution video on Meta Quest devices, please [contact HISPlayer team](https://hisplayer.com/demo-unity-player-sdk-for-meta-quest/).

 Before using the sample, please make sure you have followed the above requirements to set-up your Unity project for Oculus and HISPlayer SDK.
-To use the sample, please follow these steps :
+To use the sample, please follow these steps:
+  - Change the platform to Android: **Build Profiles > Android > Switch Platform**
-  - Set up the Meta XR All-in-One environment
+  - Set up the Meta XR All-in-One environment: Open **Meta XR Tools > Project Setup Tool**, **Fix All** Outstanding Issues and **Apply All** Recommended Items.

+There is a recommendation that will continue to say "Beginning with v74, it is recommended to use the OpenXR plugin instead of the OculusXR plugin".
+It can be ignored.
   - Import HISPlayer SDK
   - Import HISPlayer Meta XR Sample
   - Open Assets/HISPlayerOculusSample/Scenes/HISPlayerOculusSample